carolinafaccin/enclave/README.md

 This repository contains the code and data to analyze how these urban developments impact native vegetation using data from the MapBiomas Project.

 ## Database
-(Link to Zenodo, to download large files soon)
+(soon links to Zenodo to download large files)

 ## Repository Structure
 ```